-Terrace Farming is common agriculture practice followed in mountain regions by creating terraces.
+Terrace Farming is a common agriculture practice followed in mountain regions by creating terraces.

-Terraces are horizontal human-made spaces created for cultivation of crops on the slopes of hills and mountains.
-They are constructed to provide a wide range of surface area for cultivation on hill slopes and to support farming for long term.
+Terraces are horizontal human-made spaces created for the cultivation of crops on the slopes of hills and mountains.
+They are constructed to provide a wide range of surface areas for cultivation on hill slopes and to support farming for the long term.

 Terraces are classified under different categories :